Lascorbe/LascorbeComPublish/Content/posts/2020-04-27-MVPCoordinators-SwiftUI-part1.md

 One more thing before we get started. **I created this project thinking in a big app, with testing in mind.** That's why you'll see an interface for most of the types (aka protocols), so everything can be mocked and tested.

+**In this part, part 1**, we're going to learn how to set up an entire screen with the MVP pattern, we'll create a base `Coordinator` protocol, and implement our first 2 coordinators.
+We'll see how to wrap our view in a NavigationView, and how we can implement NavigationLink so it doesn't depend on anything else in the view.

-Anyway, let's go for it, are you ready?
-Then create a new project and let's make our first view. **In the next section I'm going to explain how to set up our 1st screen with MVP (Model-View-Presenter)**.
+In the next section, we're going to see how to set up our 1st screen with MVP (Model-View-Presenter).
+Create a new project/playground and let's make our first view.

 ## 1. ⌨️ Setting up our first screen with MVP